meeq/JoypadTest-N64/README.md

 The GameCube controller has more (and different) inputs than a Nintendo 64 controller:

-* Has extra X & Y buttons
+* Has X & Y buttons
 * Has pressure-sensitive L & R triggers
-* Missing C buttons; instead there is a C analog stick
+* Missing C directional buttons; instead there is a C analog stick
-* Analog stick values are in `(0, 255)` format instead of `(-128, 127)`
+* Some have working pressure-sensitive A & B buttons
+  * Analog A & B is non-functional on most GameCube controllers (official *and* third party)

 ## Compatibility compromises

-* Analog stick values are normalized to "signed 8-bit" `(-128, 127)` format
-* Analog triggers continue to be represented in "unsigned 8-bit" `(0, 255)` format
-* Nintendo 64 Controllers cannot press X or Y buttons
+* Nintendo 64 controllers cannot press X or Y buttons
-* Nintendo 64 Controllers (badly) emulate analog L & R triggers using digital inputs
+* Nintendo 64 controllers (badly) emulate analog L & R triggers using digital inputs
-* Nintendo 64 Controllers (badly) emulate analog C stick using digital inputs
+* Nintendo 64 controllers (badly) emulate analog C stick using digital inputs
-* GameCube Controllers (badly) emulate C buttons based on analog C stick position
+* GameCube controllers (badly) emulate C buttons based on analog C stick position
+  * Players will not be able to press C-Left & C-Right or C-Up & C-Down simultaneously
+* GameCube controllers always use analog mode 3 and will not read analog A & B inputs

 ## Rumble